Generic Emergency Procedures / Information Resources

 Designated Meeting Areas

 Below are the areas designated as muster stations, in the event of an emergency where evacuation is necessary.
-All clients, personnel and visitors will report and remain at the muster station to allow the Executive Director and/or designate to account for everyone’s whereabouts using the sign in/out sheets.
-The Executive Director or designate will assess immediate risk to personnel and property and the potential for escalation of the cause of the emergency prior to assigning emergency duties.
+All clients, personnel and visitors will report and remain at the muster station to allow the Executive Director and/or designate to account for everyone’s whereabouts.
+Staff take a photo of the sign in/out board and collect any physical sign in/out sheets.
+The Executive Director, OH&S committee representative and/or designate will assess immediate risk to personnel and property and the potential for escalation of the cause of the emergency prior to assigning emergency duties.
 Clients, personnel or visitors shall not leave the muster station until directed by the Executive Director or designated representative.

 FOUNDRY – Entrance of the building in the parking lot.